Report finds terrible conditions at hospital for patients accused of crimes in Massachusetts

 Disability Law Center demands changes at Bridgewater State Hospital

-BRIDGEWATER - An advocacy group for the disabled says conditions are inhumane and unacceptable at a state mental hospital for people accused of crimes.
+BRIDGEWATER - An advocacy group for the disabled says conditions are inhumane and unacceptable at a state hospital for mental patients accused of crimes in Massachusetts.

-Several people who have loved ones at Bridgewater State Hospital shared their emotional stories with the WBZ I-Team on the condition of anonymity.
+Several people who have loved ones at Bridgewater State Hospital shared their emotional stories with WBZ-TV's I-Team on the condition of anonymity.
 The hospital is a facility run by the state prison system for those who are arrested and need to be evaluated for mental fitness.

 Bridgewater State Hospital, operated by the Massachusetts Department of Correction.
 CBS Boston